Jorge Daniel Cardaccio

-Jorge Daniel Cardaccio (born 14 February 1959 in Montevideo) is a retired Uruguayan footballer who played as a midfielder and won the Copa Libertadores with Club Nacional de Football in 1988.
+Jorge Daniel Cardaccio (born 14 February 1959) is a Uruguayan former professional footballer who played as a midfielder and won the Copa Libertadores with Club Nacional de Football in 1988.

-Playing career
+Career

-Cardaccio was noted for his ability in marking and heading, as well as his fighting spirit.
+Cardaccio was born in Montevideo.
+He was noted for his ability in marking and heading, as well as his fighting spirit.
 He played for clubs in four countries during his career, and won a number of national and intercontinental competitions while playing for his final club, Club Nacional de Football.
 Cardaccio retired in 1993.